pebsconsulting/bach/README.md

 ### Shorthand attribute syntax configurable at parse-time

 A special "shorthand" syntax can expand attributes like `.myClass` into `class="myClass"`.
-The shorthand syntax is fully configurable at parse-time, including customisable encoding of lists and sets e.g. how to combine multiple CSS classes into one attribute.
+The shorthand syntax is fully configurable at parse-time.

 ### Efficient portable parser